 The standard ceiling height for any residential space is 8ft-10ft.
 In such spaces any light fixture which fills the room with lighting is essential while also making it appear bigger.
-Residential lighting is mostly done with the help of decorative light fixtures and there is a huge variety of ceiling lights for residential areas.
 Most of them either suspend through the ceiling by the help of cords, chains or flush against it.
 These ceiling lights add a great value in terms of decoration, although they always require supplemental lighting if the area of the room is bigger than usual.

 Pot lights are easily the most conventional light fixtures which not just work as standalone light fixtures but also excellent supplemental lighting fixtures.
 Their structural features are evidently the best for contemporary lighting designs in any kind of room.

 A pot light fixture is a small light fixture consisting of three major parts; a housing, bulb and trim.
 The housing is shaped like a pot which holds all the components of the light and sits inside the ceiling, hence the name pot lights.
 There are many different names to it such as recessed light, can lights because of this prominent structural feature and its ability to recess inside a ceiling or wall surface and provide light downwards or outwards.

 The lamp can be any of the traditional options like halogen CFL or integrated LED lamps, although LED lamps are better in terms of design and efficiency.
 The trim of the fixture is the outermost piece, hence it is visible.
 The basic function of a trim is to control the amount of light and direct it outwards to create an aesthetically appealing lighting layout.

 All three components of a recessed light fixture are just as important and work together to create almost any kind of lighting layout.
 To get a better overview of how recessed lights work check this link.